MicrosoftDocs/azure-docs/articles/cloud-services-python-ptvs.md

 The main problem with the setup scripts are that they do not install python.
 First, define two [startup tasks](cloud-services-startup-tasks.md) in the [ServiceDefinition.csdef](cloud-services-model-and-package.md#servicedefinitioncsdef) file.
 The first task (**PrepPython.ps1**) downloads and installs the Python runtime.
 The second task (**PipInstaller.ps1**) runs pip to install any dependencies you may have.

 >[AZURE.TIP] The scripts above were written targeting Python 3.5.
-If you want to use the version 2.x of python, set the **PYTHON2** variable in the [ServiceDefinition.csdef](cloud-services-model-and-package.md#servicedefinitioncsdef) >file to **on** on the two startup tasks and the runtime task.
+If you want to use the version 2.x of python, set the **PYTHON2** variable file to **on** on the two startup tasks and the runtime task.
 >
 >```xml
 ><Variable name="PYTHON2" value="on" />